HSToh/IoT_Associate_Assignment/README.md

 # Node-RED Dashboard Flow
 The dashboard developed with Node-RED is used to display real-time sensor data representing motor conditions while performing data logging locally in CSV format.
+The dashboard designed here is set locally on Windows OS.
+In reality, it should be hosted on a cloud platform.